-So the field of agroforestry looks at how plants co-operate and not just how they compete.
+So the field of agroforestry looks at how plants co-operate, rather than just how they compete.
 What this means in practice is putting plants together in mutually beneficial relationships: ‘companion planting’.
 Sometimes these companion plants provide a yield, other times they are there to contribute to the overall health of the ecosystem.
 Examples of ecosystem function are things like providing shade, attracting beneficial insects, or providing crops with medicine.
 Because medicinal plants don’t only have medicinal benefits for humans, the effects for other plants/animals in the ecosystem are often similar.
 For example, rosemary has anti-bacterial properties, so planting it next to a tree will help protect it from infection.
-Another ecosystem function may be to provide ground cover, as bare soil is at the mercy of the elements, quickly drying up and being damaged from the UV rays of the sun.
+Another ecosystem function may be to provide ground cover.
+This is important because bare soil is at the mercy of the elements, quickly drying up and being damaged from the UV rays of the sun.
 Planting clover not only protects the soil, but also helps to fix nitrogen in its roots.
 Another important role in to be played in an ecosystem is that of ‘dynamic accumulators’: plants with deep root systems that dig down, bring minerals to the surface and making them bio-available to other plants.
 Often times, you don’t need to plant anything at all, as many wild plants that come to the garden are ‘pioneer plants’ and will start improving the soil in all kinds of ways if we leave them to it.

 It is important to understand that plants form mutually beneficial relationships, playing different roles and filling different niches in a living ecosystem.
 Because of this it is they grow better in more complex polycultural systems.
 Not only that, but these more diverse system provide habitat to millions of micro-organisms, fungi, and animals that we depend on to make the soil fertile.